Explore. Innovate. Achieve.

 The High School Design Competition is a free event that takes place annually in the fall, putting high school students' creativity and teamwork skills, as well as their technical knowledge and abilities to the test.
 Each year features new engineering design challenges in different engineering disciplines as dreamed up by students in the Self Engineering Leadership Fellows Program.
 Working as individuals or in small teams in their hometowns, high school students design, build and test a project that addresses the design criteria.

-For Fall 2020, students will deliver their completed projects to the KU School of Engineering in advance of the competition day and they will be tested by KU Engineering Students.
-Teams will tune in to the live stream on High School Design Competition Day to present their projects and see their project in head-to-head competition to determine which engineering solution was the best.
+For students who are participating virtually this year, they can either ship or deliver their completed projects to the KU School of Engineering in advance of the competition day and they will be tested by KU Engineering Students.
+Teams will tune in to the live stream on High School Design Competition Day to present their projects and see their project in a head-to-head competition to determine which engineering solution was the best.

 We encourage you to give it a shot and we look forward to seeing the way you solve the challenges of this year's High School Design Competition!